-(I seriously doubt Peter White trolls the Internet looking for middling-to-negative reviews of his albums so he can take the writer to task.
-I would think he has better things to do.
-But a Peter White fan?
-THEY might take exception to such a review and so much so they would respond to it by claiming they are Peter White, Which is kind of ballsy-as well as stupid, but I replied to “Peter”).
+I have doubts Peter White trolls the Internet looking for middling-to-negative reviews of his albums so he can take the writer to task.
+I would hope he has better things to do.
+However, a Peter White fan has plenty of time to take exception to such a review.
+Perhaps so much so they would respond to it by claiming they are Peter White.
+That’s equal parts ballsy and stupid, but I had a few minutes to waste so I replied to “Peter.”

-If this really is from Peter White, the guy who says he never tried to court commercial success (but boasts his album is Number One on Billboard’s Jazz Chart), I’d say if you welcome criticism of your music, aren’t you too busy enjoying that commercial success you say don’t care about?
+If this really is Peter White, the guy who says he never tried to court commercial success (but boasts his album is Number One on Billboard’s Jazz Chart), I’d say despite the claim ou welcome criticism of your music, aren’t you too busy enjoying that commercial success you say don’t care about?

 It’s great your album is doing so well, “Peter,” but I don’t write my reviews based upon whether you’ve sold 500,000 copies or five.
-Nobody on AAJ does.
+Nobody on All About Jazz does.

-I listen to and review music that artists make and when I do, I’m going to write reviews that honestly reflect my assessment of the music.
-If you feel I’ve attacked you personally and in an unprofessional manner, I’d urge you to bring it to the attention of this fine website’s editor and publisher.
+I listen to and review music that artists make and when I do, I write reviews that honestly reflect my assessment of the music.
+If you feel I’ve attacked you personally and in an unprofessional manner, I’d urge you to bring it to the attention of the editors at All About Jazz.

-Otherwise, what I can promise you when you make an album I like, I’ll say I’ll like it and when you make an album I dislike, I’ll say that I dislike it.
+What I will promise you when you make an album I like, I’ll say I’ll like it, but when you make an album I dislike, I’ll say that I dislike it.